dalenunns/core-chip8/README.md

 ## chip8.core
 Contains the core CHIP8 emulator code.

+## chip8.roms
+Contains some test ROMS, not all of the ROM images in the zip files will work on this emulator.

 ## chip8.console
 Console UI / Interface that makes use of the CHIP8 Emulator Core.